OpenVPN/openvpn3/README.md

 implementation in [client](client) and header-only library files under [openvpn](openvpn).

-The consise definition of the client API is essentially **class openvpn::ClientAPI::OpenVPNClient** in [client/ovpncli.hpp](client/ovpncli.hpp) with several imporant extensions to the API found in:
+The concise definition of the client API is essentially **class openvpn::ClientAPI::OpenVPNClient** in [client/ovpncli.hpp](client/ovpncli.hpp) with several important extensions to the API found in:

 -   **class openvpn::TunBuilderBase** in
     [openvpn/tun/builder/base.hpp](openvpn/tun/builder/base.hpp) ---